YuzhuoMa97/RetroSPAgwas.github.io/docs/overview.md

 layout: default
 title: Overview
 nav_order: 2
-description: "Overview of GRAB package."
+description: "Overview of Restropective saddlepoint approximation (SPA) methods in GWAS."
 has_children: false
 has_toc: false
 ---

-# Overview of GRAB package
+# Overview of Restropective saddlepoint approximation (SPA) methods in GWAS

-The ```GRAB``` package is mainly designed to conduct **genome-wide association studies (GWAS)** in terms of both single-variant and set-based analysis.
+The ```RetroSPAgwas``` package is mainly designed to conduct **genome-wide association studies (GWAS)** in terms of both single-variant and set-based analysis.
 In addition, the package can also be used
 - to simulate genotype/phenotype data,
 - to calculate sparse GRM, and
 - to read in genotype data from PLINK/BGEN files.